We offer a full range of contraceptive methods and can help you choose the best method for you

 Click here for more information.

 Contraception after having a baby

 Studies have shown that fertility can return as soon as three weeks after having a baby - even before periods start again.
 It is good to start thinking about contraception even before you have had your baby.

-The table below summarises which contraception can be used in the first few months after having a baby:
+The below summarises which contraception can be used in the first few months after having a baby:

 Contraception is available from all of our sexual health clinics